Xunnamius/black-flag/README.md

 }
 ```

-> Note that [framework errors][14], which are the result of developer error
+> Note that [framework errors][14] and errors thrown in
+> `configureExecutionContext` or `configureExecutionPrologue`, which are always
-> rather than end user error, cannot be handled by
+> the result of developer error rather than end user error, cannot be handled by
 > `configureErrorHandlingEpilogue`.
 If you're using
 > [`makeRunner`][15]/[`runProgram`][8] (which never throws) and a
 > misconfiguration triggers a framework error, your application will set its